-In 2013, the annual performance-based equity award opportunity was subject to two vesting triggers:
+Beginning in 2013, the annual performance-based equity award opportunity became subject to two vesting triggers:

 - 1. Performance-based vesting trigger contingent on achievement of a pre-established AOP goal, and - 2.
 Three-year time-based vesting subject to achievement of the performance goal.